Drifter-Supremo/writers-ai-app/memory-bank/tasks.md

 - [x] **Firebase Operations:**
     - [x] Wrap all Firestore `getDocs`, `getDoc`, `addDoc`, `updateDoc`, `deleteDoc` calls in `try/catch` blocks.
     - [x] Wrap all Firebase Storage `uploadBytes`, `getDownloadURL`, `deleteObject` calls in `try/catch` blocks.
-    - [x] Display user-friendly error messages (e.g., using toasts or inline messages) for failed operations.
+    - [x] Display user-friendly error messages (e.g., using custom `Notification.jsx` component) for failed operations.
 - [x] **Project Detail:**
     - [x] Implement a "Project Not Found" state if the `projectId` in the URL is invalid or the document doesn't exist.
 - [x] **File Management:**